individkid/sidegeo/README.md

   * --inject specifies user action to inject, ignored if not at eof
   * --jump causes playback to go to location in file
   * --branch takes file and start stop locations for include
+  * --yield allow other files and command line options to proceed
   * --delay takes duration for interpolation with next delay
   * --import takes module name or file path to import for subsequent calls
   * --call takes Haskell function of source to replace destination